jereej/CTFEnvironment/README.md

 # CTFEnvironment

-The CTFEnvironment is a project that aims to teach some cybersecurity concepts to the "average person" using simple examples and analogies.
+The CTFEnvironment is a university course project that aims to teach some cybersecurity concepts to the "average person" using simple examples and analogies.
 The environment is browser-based, so all the user needs to do is connect to it through a browser.
 The environment is containerized and deployed utilizing [Docker Compose](https://docs.docker.com/compose/), allowing for easy set-up.
 However, the project is **not** a completely out-of-the-box solution, meaning some small changes are needed to make the environment run correctly (*see the Deployment section*).

 ![lesbaguettes](/client/public/baguette_logo.png)